mullvad/mullvadvpn-app/docs/relay-selector.md

 changing the tunnel constraints to ones that do not support bridges (WireGuard, OpenVPN over UDP) will indirectly change the bridge state to _Auto_ if it was previously set to _On_.

+### Obfuscator caveats

+Currently, there is only a single type of obfuscator - _udp2tcp_, and it's only used if it's mode is set to _On_ or if it's _Auto_ and the user has selected WireGuard to be the only tunnel protocol to be used.